ArchipelagoMW/Archipelago/worlds/noita/docs/setup_en.md

 Place the unzipped pack in the `packs` folder.
 Then, open Poptracker and open the pack.
 Click on the "AP" symbol at the top, then enter the desired address, slot name, and password.

-And that's all you need for it.
-It will provide you with a quick reference to see what checks you've done and which checks you still have left.
+That's all you need for it.
+It will provide you with a quick reference to see which checks you've done and which checks you still have left.